Mucahitakin/Add_Channel_Tg/README.md

-Here’s your README.md file in English for the script:

-Telegram Group to Channel Member Adder
+# Telegram Group to Channel Member Adder

 This script allows you to transfer members from a Telegram group to a Telegram channel using the Telethon library.
 The script avoids adding bots, excludes specific user IDs, and handles Telegram’s spam protection by waiting for the required time when necessary.